Thinking about skipping a court date? Think again.

-Several things can happen if you fail to appear in court.
+Several things can happen if you fail to appear in court, or are even late to court.
 The judge can issue a warrant for your arrest and your bond may be forfeited – meaning you lose the money or collateral put up for your release from jail on the original charge.

 Additionally, a separate criminal charge of failure to appear can be brought against you.
 The penalty for jumping bail depends on the type of crime for which you were originally charged.
 For example, if you fail to appear for a misdemeanor offense, the penalty will be less severe than skipping a court date for a felony charge.
 The charges and penalties for failure to appear include:

 - Class C Misdemeanor, punishable by up to a $500 fine, if the original charge was a Class C Misdemeanor.

 - Class A Misdemeanor, punishable by up to one year in the county jail and a $4,000 fine, if the original charge was a Class A or B Misdemeanor.

 - Third Degree Felony, punishable by up to 10 years in prison and a $10,000 fine, if the original charge was a felony.